reinierdevalk/abtab/README.md

 This is a one-time configuration that makes Git preserve file permissions across `clone`s and `pull`s.
 If you have already set this up, you do not need to do it again.

-If the above command does not resolve the issues, you can manually set execute permissions for all scripts (`install.sh`, `classpath.sh`, and `abtab`) by running
+If the above command does not resolve the issues, you can manually set execute permissions for all scripts (`install`, `classpath.sh`, and `abtab`) by running

-    $ chmod +x install.sh classpath.sh abtab
+    $ chmod +x install classpath.sh abtab

 Note that you may need to run this command after each `git pull` or `git clone` if the execute permissions are not preserved.